-While his mainstream exposure pales in comparison to Connor McDavid (and even Jack Eichel), Artemi Panarin capped off a strong inaugural year with the Calder Memorial Trophy as the top rookie of 2015-16.
-Known as the Bread Man to Hawks fans, veteran play in his debut season has Artemi Panarin rookie cards on the rise.
+While his mainstream exposure pales in comparison to some of the other NHL superstars, Artemi Panarin capped off a strong inaugural year with the Calder Memorial Trophy as the top rookie of 2015-16.
+Known as the "Breadman" to fans, he signed a huge contract with the New York Rangers in 2019, giving Artemi Panarin rookie cards more exposure.

 Curious about specific Artemi Panarin rookie card values?
 Simply follow the links to eBay and check the completed sales.

 Top Artemi Panarin Rookie Cards

 Click on the listings or images to shop for cards on eBay.
 Linked sets in the descriptions go directly to detailed product profiles.